Career in Law Enforcement

 • Collects and preserves evidence

-• Operates various types of law enforcement equipment that includes boats, motors, firearms, cameras, binoculars, two-way radios, vehicles and has responsibility for the basic maintenance and repair of such equipment
+• Operates various types of law enforcement equipment that includes boats, motors, firearms, cameras, binoculars, two-way radios, and vehicles and has responsibility for the basic maintenance and repair of such equipment

 Typical working conditions and unique physical requirements:

-Majority of time is spent outside.
+The majority of time is spent outside.
 Conditions are consistent with other law enforcement officers.
 Must have the ability to run, swim, bend, stoop, lift, push and pull heavy objects and individuals.
 Must be able to be trained in the use of weapons and defensive tactics and in the use of other law enforcement related equipment.

 Need Assistance with Applying?